rm511130/Physna_Training/README.md

  <details>
   <summary>Answer #9</summary>
-  -- Files ico and dod files seem to have very similar models placed in different positions and orientations.
+  -- Files ico and dod seem to have very similar models placed in different positions and orientations.
      The cubes seem very similar but there's an icosahedron in ico and a dodecahedron in dod.

 </details>